How the Media Can Impact Policy

 The second joint plenary of the day treated us to a session with John Donnelly and Glenn Thomas who presented their work to us on Airborne, a photojournalism project produced by the World Health Organization that looks at drug-resistant TB.
 John Donnelly is a renowned global health journalist who has previously written for the Boston Globe.
 Glenn Thomas is the communications officer of the WHO Stop TB Partnership.

-He spoke about the book, Airborne, which we were all given as a gift at registration.
+, Airborne, which we were all given as a gift at registration.
 He wanted us to know that the book doesn’t end with the 55 pages.
 It is a movement.
 He spoke about how much the project has meant to him personally.
 Glenn has been working in TB for over five years, but there were still things he didn’t understand until he read them in the book, such as how toxic the drugs are, how much people suffer, and why people stop treatment against their doctors’ orders.
 To beat this disease is truly a struggle, and this book helps reveal that reality to us.

 He wanted to stress two things to us: